COSC3020/graph-search-Will-GreinerUWYO/README.md

 Implement and analyze breadth-first search.

 ## Sources and Plagarism Statement
 Borrowed test code from sin-2pi's repo.
+Based the code on the pseudocode of the depth first-search algorithm and used my previous work in other repos, namely Augmenting Path to complete this excercise, no other sources were used.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.